-9.3.
+9.2.
 Single reference safety document

-The IBRANCE (palbociclib) capsules, for oral use US Prescribing Information will serve as the single reference safety document during the course of the study, which will be used by Pfizer safety to assess any safety events reported to Pfizer Safety by the investigator during the course of this study.
+The US Prescribing Information for IBRANCE (palbociclib) in combination with aromatase inhibitors or fulvestrant will serve as the single reference safety document during the course of the study, which will be used by Pfizer safety to assess any safety events reported to Pfizer Safety by the investigator during the course of this study.
+Should SAEs be reported on any non-Pfizer product used in the treatment of MBC, the SRSD for such a product will be the US manufacturer's USPI.